-Let’s face it: first impressions count.
-And when it comes to finding a hotel, review sites can have a huge impact on whether a prospective customer decides to book with you or not.
-But despite all of this, many hoteliers don’t have time to manage the comments that are left on these review websites.
-In fact, statistics suggest that only 56% of hotels respond to TripAdvisor reviews – despite this being one of the world’s most visited travel sites.
+Let's face it: first impressions count.
+And when it comes to finding a hotel, review sites can have a massive impact on whether a prospective customer decides to book with you or not.
+Despite this, many hoteliers don't have time to manage the comments that are left on these review websites.
+Statistics suggest that only 56% of hotels respond to TripAdvisor reviews – despite this being one of the world's most visited travel sites.
 Whether the review is good, bad, or indifferent, responding to them can have a whole host of benefits.

 As the hospitality industry becomes increasingly more competitive, the relationship with each guest is crucial.
 Online reviews are a powerful tool that can help any hotel if they are taking the time to use them properly.